-Since its formation in 1798 the unit has undergone many changes from its original function of Cavalry, through the Royal Artillery, infantry, the Royal Signals and finally to the Royal Logistic Corps.
+Since its formation in 1798 the unit has undergone many changes from its original function of Cavalry, through the Royal Artillery, an infantry cadre, the Royal Signals and finally to the Royal Logistic Corps.
 With some changes, this has also required a change of cap-badge to coincide with their changes of role.

 In 1881, the unit title officially became the Queen's Own Oxfordshire Hussars with the "Queen's Own" being granted to the 1st Regiment of Oxfordshire Yeomanry by Queen Adelaide (wife of William IV) during her visit to Oxford in 1835.
 Prior to this date, the unit was a collection of independent Troops and Squadrons of Oxfordshire Yeomanry.
 The colour of Royal Mantua Purple – the Churchill family colours and a favourite of Queen Victoria – was adopted for parts of the uniform, replacing the scarlet used by many yeomanry units.
 The QOOH cap badge had the crowned 'AR' (Adelaide Regina) cypher as a mark of the "Queen's Own" title bestowed on them.